JKnivesworthy/hometo64/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/hacs/integration)
 [![HA Version](https://img.shields.io/badge/Home%20Assistant-2024.1%2B-blue)](https://www.home-assistant.io/)

-Display your Home Assistant sensor data on a real [**Commodore 64**](https://ultimate64.com/) using the REST API.
+Display your Home Assistant sensor data on a [**Commodore 64 Ultimate**](https://ultimate64.com/) using the REST API to load and control the program via HA.

 ![HomeTo64 Logo](custom_components/hometo64/brand/logo.png)

 ---

 ## Features

-- 📺 Live sensor dashboard on your C64 — no typing required
+- 📺 Live sensor dashboard on your C64U
-- 🔄 Automatic sensor value updates via DMA write (no screen flicker, no reset)
+- 🔄 Automatic sensor value updates via direct RAM writes
 - 📑 Up to **10 pages** of sensors, navigated with cursor keys or from HA
 - ⌨️ Left/right cursor key navigation on the C64
-- 🖱️ **Next Page** button in HA UI — navigate remotely or automate
+- 🖱️ **Next Page** button in HA UI — navigate remotely or create your own timed automation!
-- 🎨 Alternating bone-white / light-blue sensor rows for readability
-- 🛑 **Stop RAM Writes** button — stop HA sending data when C64 is off
+- 🛑 **Stop RAM Writes** button — stop HA sending data when C64 is off or you change tasks
-- ⏱️ Configurable auto-stop timeout (default 2 hours)
+- ⏱️ Configurable RAM Write auto-stop timeout
-- 🔒 Optional network password support (Ultimate firmware 3.12+)
+- 🔒 Optional network password support (Blank/None to match defaults)

 ---
 ## Requirements

 - Home Assistant 2024.1 or later
-- [1541 Ultimate II+](https://ultimate64.com/) cartridge with firmware **3.11 or later**
-- C64/C64C/C128 connected to the same local network as Home Assistant
-- Ultimate cartridge connected via **wired or WiFi** network
+- C64 Ultimate connected to the same local network as Home Assistant **wired or WiFi** network
 ---

 ## Installation

 ### Prerequisites

-1. **Enable Network Access on your 1541 Ultimate II+**
+1. **Enable FTP services on C64U
    - On the C64, open the Ultimate menu and navigate to **Network Settings**
    - Enable the network interface (wired or WiFi)
    - Note the IP address shown — you will need it during setup
+   - Enable FTP

 2. **Install HomeTo64 in Home Assistant**